 Physicists, according to a new publication in Physical Review Fluids, found that a key ingredient in the production of huge soap bubbles is the mixing of polymers with different yarn lengths.
 This produces a soap film capable of stretching and becoming thin enough to make a giant bubble without breaking.

 Soap bubbles, like this article, may seem trivial and ridiculous, but behind their construction there is some complex chemistry and therefore their study has a scientific basis.
-In the 1800s, the Belgian physicist Joseph Plateau described four basic surface tension laws that determine the structure of soap films.
-Surface tension is responsible for the bubbles being round.
-This shape, has it surface area for a given volume, so it requires the least energy to maintain.
-Over time, this shape will begin to look more like a soccer ball than a perfect sphere, as gravity pulls the liquid down.
+In the 1800s, the Belgian physicist Joseph Plateau described four basic laws of surface tension that determine the structure of soapy films.
+The surface tension is responsible for the bubbles being round.
+This shape has the smallest surface area for a given volume, so it requires the least energy to maintain.
+Over time, this shape will begin to look more like a soccer ball than a perfect ball, as gravity pulls the liquid down.

-Bubbles and foams still remain an active site s.
+Bubbles and foams are still an active area of research.
 For example, in 2016, French physicists processed a theoretical model for the exact mechanism of how soap bubbles form when a bunch of strong air beats a bar of soap.
 They found that the bubbles formed only above a certain air velocity, which in turn depended on the width of the air flow.

 Soap bubbles are easier to create in a wide airflow and they will be larger in size than those produced in a narrower airflow.
 The narrower the air flow the harder it is to create bubbles.
 You can also experiment with the above conclusion if you try to make bubbles with a small plastic ring: the air flow is formed on your lips and is wider than the soap film that floats inside the ring.